gnikolovski/hierarchical_taxonomy_menu/README.md

 After you install the module go to the block layout '/admin/structure/block' and add 'Hierarchical Taxonomy Menu' block to any region you want.
 In block settings you can choose a vocabulary from which you want to create a menu, and if that vocabulary has image fields you will see multiple options in select box.
+You can limit your menu to a part of taxonomy terms, by selecting a base term.
+In this case menu items will be generated only for its children terms.

 ### AUTHOR